-Decisions to exercise professional judgment or a dependency override will be on a case-by-case basis and decisions regarding requests for adjustment are final and cannot be appealed.
+Decisions to exercise professional judgment or an unusual circumstance will be on a case-by-case basis and decisions regarding requests for adjustment are final and cannot be appealed.
 All overrides do not carry over from year to year.
 It is a student's responsibility to provide sufficient documentation to prove their unusual circumstances.